AMiREAL002/Face-Recognition_Engage-2022/README.md

 * Click on take images it will record 100 instances.
 * Simply click on save profile and enter the password and again click on save profile and renter password.
 * After registration click on take attendence then the camera terminal will open.
-* When it recognizes you press lower case 'q' from keyboard to terminate the window and record attendence.
+* When it recognizes you press lower case 'q' from keyboard to terminate the window and record attendance.

 **VIDEO DEMO**